scalameta/metals-sublime/README.md

 ### Configuration

-Configure the metals language server by accessing `Preferences > Package Settings > LSP > Servers > LSP-metals`.
+You can edit the package settings by running `LSP-metals Settings` in the sublime palette or accessing `Preferences > Package Settings > LSP > Servers > LSP-metals`.

 ![config](https://i.imgur.com/WFSJKV0.png)